 Why?
 Because hard science combined with the need for shareholder reward does not sit comfortably in a philosophical framework.
 The question of ‘can you put a price on life?’ is centuries old and these recent developments only put a sharper focus on the question, but they don’t provide an answer.

-Think of it from another perspective by turning the drug development process on its head.
-Imagine if you set out on an R&D project, not with the intent of finding a way of repairing a specific genetic fault (almost pure science), but by being asked the following question: “how much are you prepared to commit to your R&D budget to save this child’s live?”
+Another way to think of the link between a medicine price and a patient with a rare disease is to imagine turning the drug development process on its head.
+If you were to set out on an R&D project, not with the intent of finding a way of repairing a specific genetic fault (almost pure science), but by being asked the following question: “how much are you prepared to commit to your R&D budget to save this child’s live?”, then the answer from a purely commercial perspective would be unpalatable.

 Interestingly, this scenario is already being played out in the sphere of antibiotic development.
 Despite everyone, including governments around the world, recognising the need for new antibiotics, there are currently only around 40 candidates in development.
 That compares with over 3,000 immuno-oncology drug candidates.
 It’s not hard to see why when a recent (and rare) new antibiotic entrant to the market is priced at around $5,000 dollars for a course of treatment compared with over $200,000 for a new immune-oncology drug.
 Yet the former SAVES lives, and the latter merely extends for a few months.